Fugue: Exposition

-In tonal music, invertible contrapuntal lines must be written according to certain rules because several intervallic combinations, while acceptable in one particular orientation, are no longer permissible when inverted.
-For example, when the note "G" sounds in one voice above the note "C" in lower voice, the interval of a fifth is formed, which is considered consonant and entirely acceptable.
-When this interval is inverted ("C" in the upper voice above "G" in the lower), it forms a fourth, considered a dissonance in tonal contrapuntal practice, and requires special treatment, or preparation and resolution, if it is to be used.
+In tonal music, invertible contrapuntal lines must be written according to certain rules, because several intervallic combinations, while acceptable in one orientation, are not permissible when inverted.
+As an example, perfect fifths are contrapuntally acceptable, while the inversion of a perfect fifth results in a perfect fourth, which, unlike the perfect fifth, is considered a dissonance, requiring proper preparation and resolution.
 The countersubject, if sounding at the same time as the answer, is transposed to the pitch of the answer.
 Each voice then responds with its own subject or answer, and further countersubjects or free counterpoint may be heard.

-When a tonal answer is used, it is customary for the exposition to alternate subjects (S) with answers (A), however, in some fugues this order is occasionally varied: e.g., see the SAAS arrangement of Fugue No. 1 in C Major, BWV 846, from J.S.
-Bach's Well-Tempered Clavier, Book 1.
-A brief codetta is often heard connecting the various statements of the subject and answer.
-This allows the music to run smoothly.
-The codetta, just as the other parts of the exposition, can be used throughout the rest of the fugue.
+It is customary in the exposition to alternate entrances of the subject (S) with entrances of the answer (A).
+However, this order is occasionally varied.
+For example, the exposition from J.S.
+Bach's The Well-Tempered Clavier Fugue No. 1 in C Major, BWV 846 uses a SAAS (subject-answer-answer-subject) exposition.
+A brief codetta is often heard connecting the various statements of the subject and answer, smoothly connecting each and often facilitating the modulation between the tonic and the key of the answer.
+The codetta, like other parts of the exposition, may be reused throughout the remainder of the fugue.

-The first answer must occur as soon after the initial statement of the subject as possible; therefore the first codetta is often extremely short, or not needed.
-In the above example, this is the case: the subject finishes on the quarter note (or crotchet) B♭ of the third beat of the second bar which harmonizes the opening G of the answer.
-The later codettas may be considerably longer, and often serve to (a) develop the material heard so far in the subject/answer and countersubject and possibly introduce ideas heard in the second countersubject or free counterpoint that follows (b) delay, and therefore heighten the impact of the reentry of the subject in another voice as well as modulating back to the tonic.
+The first answer must occur as soon after the initial statement of the subject as possible; therefore, the first codetta is often absent or very short.
+In the example shown above of J.S.
+Bach's Fugue No. 16 in G minor, BWV 861, the first codetta is absent.
+The subject concludes on the quarter note (or crotchet) B♭ of the third beat of the second bar, which harmonizes the opening G of the tonal answer.
+The later codettas may be considerably longer, and often serve to develop the material heard in the subject/answer and countersubject and possibly introduce ideas heard in the second countersubject or free counterpoint that follows.
+They may also be present to delay, and therefore heighten the impact of, the reentry of the subject in another voice.
+Finally, they may be modulatory passages to return the fugue to the tonic.

 The exposition usually concludes when all voices have given a statement of the subject or answer.
-In some fugues, the exposition will end with a redundant entry, or an extra presentation of the theme.
-Furthermore, in some fugues the entry of one of the voices may be reserved until later, for example in the pedals of an organ fugue (see J.S.
-Bach's Fugue in C major for Organ, BWV 547).
+In some fugues, especially those with an odd number of voices, the exposition will end with a redundant entry, or an extra presentation of the theme in a voice which has already entered.
+Furthermore, the entry of one of the voices may not be heard until considerably later.
+For example, in J.S.
+Bach's Fugue in C minor for Organ, BWV 549, the subject entrance in the lowest voice (played by the organ pedals), is not heard until near the end of the fugue.